sambranaivan/CardScriptsWiki/Scripting-Library.md

-Welcome to the Project Ignis card scripts wiki!
+# Welcome to the Project Ignis card scripts wiki!
 Hopefully one day there will be detailed documentation here.

-# Scripting Library
 As of Jun-2022, these are the functions available in Edopro's scripting library.
 It includes functions defined in the core but also auxiliary functions.

 Notes: